hiromn2/hiromn2/README.md

 🎓 **BS in Economic Sciences** at University of Brasilia (UnB)

 First-principles thinker about human decision making and Machine Learning with theory and data-driven approaches.
 Japanese hardware, Brazilian software.
+4 Peer-reviewed papers + 4 conference papers.
 Currently seeking opportunities as a **Research Scientist**, **Data Scientist**, or **Economist**.

 ---
 ### Flagship Projects